smileshey/Seattle-Walkability-Index/README.md

 These scalers allow us to adjust the importance of each geographic characteristic as it pertains to walkability and are calculated using a function that takes in the value for each fishnet grid and returns a value between 0-1 for the slope, calm traffic scalers, and tree canopy scalers, and 0-10 for the business density and public amenity scalers.

-The walkscore field for each grid is then summed by neighborhood and normalized by neighborhood area to create the walkscore value for each neighborhood.
+The walkability score field for each grid is then summed by neighborhood and normalized by neighborhood area to create the walkability value for each neighborhood.

 Here's a rough outline for how the scalers are calculated: